pushtell/react-ab-test/README.md

       * `variantName` - Name of the variant.
         * **Type:** `string`

-#### `emitter.defineVariants(experimentName, variantNames)`
+#### `emitter.defineVariants(experimentName, variantNames [, variantWeights])`

-Define experiment variant names.
+Define experiment variant names and weighting.
 Required when an experiment [spans multiple components](#coordinate-multiple-components) containing different sets of variants.

+If `variantWeights` are not specified variants will be chosen at equal rates.

+The variants will be chosen according to the ratio of the numbers, for example variants `["A", "B", "C"]` with weights `[20, 40, 40]` will be chosen 20%, 40%, and 40% of the time, respectively.

 * **Return Type:** No return value
 * **Parameters:**